Seq # 185030010

 Mine

-The mine initially starts as a long gallery which follows a vein or the margin of the leaf and later on it becomes an upper surface blotch.
+The mine initially starts as a long gallery that follows a vein or the margin of the leaf and later on it becomes an upper surface blotch.
 The larva broadens its mine continuously and applies a lot of spinning, turning the initial gallery into a blotch.
 The blackish frass is usually contained in the center of the mine, between the spinning.

 See also gracillariidae.net and bladmineerders.be.